New Buy Rating for Apple (AAPL), the Technology Giant

-In a report released today, Daniel Ives from Wedbush maintained a Buy rating on Apple (AAPL), with a price target of $375.00.
-The company’s shares closed last Thursday at $322.32, close to its 52-week high of $327.85.
+Merrill Lynch analyst Wamsi Mohan reiterated a Buy rating on Apple (AAPL) today and set a price target of $390.00.
+The company’s shares closed last Wednesday at $352.30.

-According to TipRanks.com, Ives is a 5-star analyst with an average return of 11.0% and a 64.2% success rate.
-Ives covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Nuance Communications, and Palo Alto Networks.
+According to TipRanks.com, Mohan is a 4-star analyst with an average return of 7.9% and a 55.6% success rate.
+Mohan covers the Technology sector, focusing on stocks such as International Business Machines, TE Connectivity, and Pure Storage.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Apple with a $323.79 average price target, a -0.2% downside from current levels.
-In a report issued on May 21, Evercore ISI also maintained a Buy rating on the stock with a $345.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Apple with a $327.36 average price target, a -5.9% downside from current levels.
+In a report issued on May 27, Jefferies also reiterated a Buy rating on the stock with a $370.00 price target.

 See today’s analyst top recommended stocks >>